SCALSTEIN/SCALSTEIN/README.md

 A Dad and Farmer
 🌱 I’m currently learning everything 🤣

-👯 I’m looking to collaborate with other developers
+👯 I’m looking to collaborate with R developers

 🥅 2022 Goals: Learn more about web3